 - Medical, psychological, sociological and scholastic achievement data.
 A coroner's report is open.
 Scholastic information is available on finalists for executive positions.
+Group scholastic achievement data is also available, provided that individuals cannot be identified.
 Marriage and civil union license applications are closed, but marriage and civil union licenses are public records. - Personnel file information, including home addresses; phone numbers; financial information; other similar private information maintained because of employer-employee relationships; and documents exempt in other statutes, e.g. letters of reference.
-Personnel file information that is open includes applications of past and current employees; employment agreements; any amount paid or benefit provided incident to termination of employment; performance ratings (with school limitations); salaries, including expense allowances and benefits; and final sabbatical reports as required by law. - · Letters of reference. - Trade secrets, privileged information and confidential commercial, financial, geological or geophysical data furnished by or obtained from any person outside of government. - Library and museum material contributed by private persons if they so request.
+Personnel file information that is open includes applications of past and current employees; employment agreements; any amount paid or benefit provided incident to termination of employment; performance ratings (excluding licensed educators); salaries, including expense allowances and benefits; and final sabbatical reports as required by law.

-- Addresses and telephone numbers of public school children, except to recruiting officers as decided locally. - Library records disclosing the identity of a user. - Addresses, phone numbers and personal financial information of past or present users of public utilities, public facilities or recreational or cultural services owned and operated by the state or its agencies, institutions or political subdivisions.
-This includes golf courses, iceskating rinks, etc. - Sexual harassment complaints and investigations under any General Assembly policy unless released by person in interest (complainant or person charged). - Motor vehicle records (other than traffic accident reports), except for certain specified uses that do not include the news media.
+- Letters of reference. - Trade secrets, privileged information and confidential commercial, financial, geological or geophysical data furnished by or obtained from any person outside of government. - Library and museum material contributed by private persons if they so request. - Addresses and telephone numbers of public school children, except to recruiting officers as decided locally. - Library records disclosing the identity of a user. - Addresses, phone numbers and personal financial information of past or present users of public utilities, public facilities or recreational or cultural services owned and operated by the state or its agencies, institutions or political subdivisions.
+This includes golf courses, skating rinks, etc. - Sexual harassment complaints and investigations under any General Assembly policy unless released to a person in interest (complainant or person charged) or by a person in interest to support the contention that a public allegation of sexual harassment against such person is false. - Motor vehicle records (other than traffic accident reports), except for certain specified uses that do not include the news media.